In the next ten minutes, get ready to:

 A novel approach is essential.

-Our achieved results clearly highlight that HCL therapy is pivotal in bridging the gap in glucose control outcomes across ethnic groups and socioeconomic backgrounds.
+Our results highlight that HCL therapy is pivotal in bridging the gap in glucose control outcomes across ethnic groups and socioeconomic backgrounds.
+Furthermore, the published results from our virtual hybrid model has been shown to increase HCL access by the most deprived and ethnically diverse children and young people, whilst providing equal glucose control outcomes!

-I’m excited to unfold our strategy and offer valuable resources, aiming to foster innovative approaches and actions.
-The approach discussed and resources available are not perfect.
-They have been crafted through relentless trial and error over four years to meet our local needs.
+I’m excited to unfold our strategy that enabled equitable onboarding and offer valuable resources, aiming to foster innovative approaches and actions.
+The approach discussed, and the resources available are not perfect.
+Over four years, they have been crafted through relentless trial and error to meet our local needs.
 However, your team may be able to benefit from years of graft that may prevent unnecessary duplication.

 What is needed first?

-First and foremost, embrace HCL as a cohesive unit, as it promises unparalleled stability in glucose levels and enhanced patient satisfaction—a sentiment echoed by Dr. Ali Lumb “HCL provides a huge increase of Time in Happiness for people living with Type 1 Diabetes”.
+First and foremost, embrace HCL as a cohesive unit.
+It promises unparalleled stability in glucose levels and enhanced patient satisfaction—a sentiment echoed by Dr. Ali Lumb: “HCL provides a huge increase of Time in Happiness for people living with Type 1 Diabetes.”

 After attending ISPAD 2022 and ATTD 2023, one message was crystal clear: HCL represents the zenith of type 1 diabetes care.
 We may never witness such a transformative leap forward again.
 Therefore, initiating as many people with Type 1 diabetes as possible, both swiftly and safely, is paramount.